Community Stakeholder Witness to Inspections

 Key benefits of including Community Stakeholders as Witnesses:

-For members who are located in areas without other CNG farmers nearby, it has become difficult to complete the annual inspection requirement without relying on the same inspector year after year.
-This situation has bumped up against CNG's policy to require members to rely on a variety of inspectors, and not go back to the same inspector year after year.
-This rule helps to protect CNG’s integrity, as well as the public perception of integrity.
+For members located in remote areas without other farmers nearby, it can be difficult to complete the annual inspection requirement without relying on the same inspector repeatedly.
+This situation bumps up against CNG's policy to require members to tap a variety of inspectors, and not go back to the same inspector year after year.
+Expecting a variety of inspectors helps ensure farmers get diverse perspectives, while protecting the integrity of the inspection process.

-In situations where it's very difficult to find a different inspector year after year, having a Community Stakeholder witness the inspection would both a) waive the restriction on repeatedly using the same inspector, and b) put a fresh set of eyes on the farming operation.
-Including the Witnesses enhances transparency and gives a greater sense of integrity to the process, for those who might otherwise be skeptical of a peer-review program.
+For farms in these situations, having a Community Stakeholder witness the inspection would both a) provide some flexibility to the restriction on repeatedly using the same inspector, and b) put a fresh set of eyes on the farming operation.
+Including the Witnesses enhances transparency and gives a greater sense of integrity to the process.
 Those who witness the inspection would be asked to sign the updated Inspection Summary Sheet with Stakeholder Signature Lines.

 Dendi Ranch farmers Diane and Dennis Mummert inspect S&H Farm (now retired) in Oxford, NC